jtoncelli/Line-Calculator/README.md

 # Line-Calculator
 A calculator that can analyze linear, quadratic, and cubic equations.

+## User Interface

+I spent a lot of time trying to make the driver code simple and friendly to use.
+All of the driver code is in the Main class.

+Here is a brief summary of the user experience:

+- Pick what kind of equation (linear, quadratic, or cubic)
+  - Enter whatever information they have about the equation
+  - If enough information is provided, then printInfo() runs
+  - The user is shown all the information about the equation and has an oppurtunity to enter an x or y value

+For more specific information on how it works, what is displayed, or what calculations are made, read further below:

 ## Creating Points

 I first made a **Point** class, which has the attributes x and y.
 I also added a few methods to make future calculations easier shown below: